mbleigh/acts-as-taggable-on/README.md

 Versions >= 3.x are compatible with Ruby 1.9.3+ and Rails 3 and 4.

 Versions >= 4.x are compatible with Ruby 2.0.0+ and Rails 4 and 5.

+Versions >= 7.x are compatible with Ruby 2.3.7+ and Rails 5 and 6.

 For an up-to-date roadmap, see https://github.com/mbleigh/acts-as-taggable-on/milestones